standardholdingsllc/algobet/ARCHITECTURE.md

   - `sxbet:rest` (wraps the SX.bet REST integration).
 - Provides three key methods:
   1. `fetchLiveMarketsForPlatform/Platforms` – hits upstream APIs through adapters (used by the snapshot worker and as a bot fallback).
   2. `loadCachedMarkets` – reads validated snapshots from Redis/disk and, if configured, falls back to live fetches when cache is stale/missing.
+When the bot opts into `persistOnFallback`, any live payload collected during that fallback is written back to Redis + disk immediately so the next run can reuse it even if the worker is offline.
   3. `persistSnapshots` – writes adapter metadata + filters back to the snapshot layer with schema versioning.
 - Shared helpers convert normalized filters into query params based on adapter `filterBindings`.
 Dates are coerced to ISO, CSV lists respect `joinWith`, and boolean bindings obey `trueValue/falseValue/omitIfFalse`.